c0d3n1gg4/node/doc/guides/commit-queue.md

 landing process by automating it via GitHub Actions.
 With it, Collaborators can land Pull Requests by adding the `commit-queue` label to a PR.
-All checks will run via node-core-utils, and if the Pull Request is ready to land, the Action will rebase it and push to master.
+All checks will run via node-core-utils, and if the Pull Request is ready to land, the Action will rebase it and push to queen.

 This document gives an overview of how the Commit Queue works, as well as implementation details, reasoning for design choices, and current limitations.